LucaFilipozzi/keycloak-extensions/restricted-admin-resources-request-filter/README.md

 ## notes

-1. By default, in the `realm-management` client, the `manage-users` role is composited with `query-groups` role.
-In order to remove manage groups capability from `manage-profiles` and from `manage-credentials`, we remove `query-groups` in step 3, above.
+1. By default, in the `realm-management` client, the `manage-users` role is composited with the `query-groups` role.
+In order to remove manage groups capability from the `manage-profiles` and `manage-credentials` roles, we remove the `query-groups` role in step 3, above.
-2. Even though the new roles are composited with `manage-users`, the theme's script and the class' filter achieve the capability restrictions enumerated in the table above.
+2. Even though the new roles are composited with the `manage-users` role, the theme's `hide-or-disable-elements.js` script and the `RestrictedAdminResourcesRequestFilter` class achieve the capability restrictions enumerated in the table above.
+3. It is not required to enable Admin Permissions to use this module.

 ---